rameshkr1994/Data-Science-Cookbook/Scikit-Learn/cheat-sheet.md

 - Python package VarClusHi can produce very similar results, if we use SAS VARCLUS Procedure as a benchmark.
 This guarantees the correctness of the code.:)

+> note that with `varclus` you can create clusters with more or less the same number of variables.

 ### How to Create Pandas Dataframe from Multiple Lists?

 The output of `scikit-learn` consists into lists, so to make reports we need to put all those lists into a pandas dataframe and then save as csv.
 So, creating pandas dataframes from multiple lists is essential: